 Management of data in the business environment.
 The course uses a combination of the technical and nontechnical end-user approach to database management.
 The major types of data bases are covered but the emphasis is on the relational model.
-Prerequisite: BMIS 3721.
+Prerequisite: BMIS 3727 or permission of the instructor.
 Offered: Fall.
 3 credits